What Do Combined Food Preparation and Serving Worker Do?

 Combined Food Preparation and Serving Workers who work in District of Columbia, Washington, or Massachusetts, make the highest salaries.

-How much do Combined Food Preparation and Serving Workers make in each U.S. state?
+How much do Combined Food Preparation and Serving Workers make in different U.S. states?

 |State||Annual Mean Salary|